-Quoting the Bruce Almighty film, I can think of one of my favourite points in the whole film.
+In the film ‘Bruce Almighty’, I can think of one of my favourite scenes.
 Jim Carrey plays Bruce Nolan who has been given all of God’s powers.
 When people begin to pray, Bruce transfers all their requests to ’email’.
 There are just so many prayers that Bruce can’t keep up, so he answers ‘yes’ to everyone’s prayers.
 ‘Yes to all.
 Now everybody’s happy.’

 The Bible says in Philippians 4:7 “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
-This is so awesome as it basically states that God’s peace will go beyond the limits of all understanding (so even though my circumstances look bad to me and you, I can still have the peace of God no matter what) and that my heart and mind can stay focused on Him through it all.
+This is so awesome as it basically states that God’s peace will go beyond the limits of all understanding (so even though my circumstances look bad to me and you, I can still have the peace of God no matter what), and that my heart and mind can stay focused on Him through it all.

 Isn’t it funny that this verse helped me in America last year because I was feeling anxious about being on my own, meeting new people and travelling in a strange place… but then a year on, a whole new problem… me getting CANCER and yet, this same verse is still as true as ever.
 God and the Word of God does not change, even though I change and my circumstances are continuously changing.
 I encourage all of you to seek out God.
 Tell Him your hurts, ask Him for what you want and thank Him for what you have.
 Don’t be angry and throw a tantrum if you don’t see immediate results.
-Just experience the peace whilst waiting for that jigsaw puzzle.
+Just experience His peace whilst waiting for that jigsaw puzzle.
 Don’t be surprised if something happens that you don’t understand or maybe it doesn’t go your way at all.
-God loves all of us!

 My prayer: Lord, thanks for being so awesome and guiding me when times get hard.
 You’ve seen it all.
-Yesterday, today and forever, you are the same, you never change.
+Yesterday, today and forever, you are the same and you never change.
 Nothing surprises you.
-Thank you for free will – giving us the freedom to make our own choices, but gently guiding us when we make mistakes.
+Thank you for giving us the freedom to make our own choices, but gently guiding us when we make mistakes.
 Thank you for loving us abundantly even though we constantly moan and groan about our everyday lives!
 And thank you for LIFE.
 A wonderful gift!
 I ask Lord that whoever reads my blog will be blessed and encouraged from my experiences and input.
 That somehow they may take heart and smile with me as I share stories and words of encouragement with them.
-I pray over all of my friends, that they may see the blessings you pour out on me and I ask that you may show your love through me and through their circumstances and may come to know You and the goodness of your character.
-This I pray, in Jesus name, Amen!!!!!!!!
+I pray over all of my friends, that they may see the blessings you pour out on me and I ask that you may show your love through me and through their circumstances and they may come to know You and the goodness of your character.
+This I pray, in Jesus name, Amen.

-Take care and God Bless!!
+Take care and God bless!